Boris III of Bulgaria: Meetings with Hitler

 Nazi pressure on Tsar Boris III continued for the deportation of the Bulgarian Jewry.
-At the end of March, Hitler "invited" the Tsar to visit him.
+At the end of March, Hitler invited the Tsar to visit him.
 Upon returning home, Boris ordered able-bodied Jewish men to join hard labor units to build roads within the interior of his kingdom.
 Some claim that this was the Tsar's attempt to avoid deporting them.

 During May 1943, Dannecker and Belev, the Commissar for Jewish Affairs, planned the deportation of more than 48,000 Bulgarian Jews, who were to be loaded on steamers on the River Danube.
 Boris continued the cat-and-mouse game that he had long been playing; he insisted to the Nazis that Bulgarian Jews were needed for the construction of roads and railway lines inside his kingdom.
 Nazi officials requested that Bulgaria deport its Jewish population to German-occupied Poland.
 The request caused a public outcry, and a campaign whose most prominent leaders were Parliament's deputy speaker Dimitar Peshev and the head of the Bulgarian Orthodox Church, Archbishop Stefan, was organised.
 Following this campaign, Boris refused to permit the extradition of Bulgaria's nearly 50,000 Jews.

-On 30 June 1943, Apostolic Delegate Angelo Roncalli, the future Pope John XXIII, wrote to Boris, asking for mercy for "the sons of the Jewish people."
+On 30 June 1943, Apostolic Delegate Angelo Roncalli wrote to Boris, asking for mercy for "the sons of the Jewish people."
 He wrote that Tsar Boris should on no account agree to the dishonorable action that Hitler was demanding.
-On the copy of the letter, the future pope noted, by hand, that the Tsar replied verbally to his message.
-The note states "Il Re ha fatto qualche cosa" ("The Tsar did something"); and while noting the difficult situation of the monarch, Roncalli stressed once again "Però, ripeto, ha fatto" ("But I repeat, he has acted").
+"On the copy of this letter, Roncalli wrote, by hand and in Italian ...
+"The king has acted ('Il Re ha fatto qualche cosa') ... but he also has his own difficulties, which he asks us to understand.
+To deal with individual cases arouses the jealousy of others.
+But I repeat, he has acted ('Però, ripeto, ha fatto')."

 An excerpt from the diary of Rabbi Daniel Zion, the spiritual leader of the Jewish community in Bulgaria during the war years, reads: